HomeDing/homeding.github.io/elements/device.md

 ### Basic settings

-**name** - The device name is specifying zhe hostname that is used to register the device on the network.
+**name** - The device name is specifying the hostname that is used to register the device on the network.
 The device can be accessed by any browser on the same network using the URL `http://<name>`.

 **reboottime** - Specifies the duration after the device is rebooted to fully clean up the memory.